-The three components of this statement are centered on our region's People, Communities, and Economy, a framework proposed by rural policy analyst and researcher Brian Dabson as a way to encourage rural regions to take a fresh look at rural economic development starting with rural wellbeing.
-This framework heavily informed the Resiliency Chapter found within this CEDS document, as well as our organization of the SWOT analysis findings.
+The three components of this statement are centered on our region's People, Communities, and Economy, a framework proposed by rural policy analyst and researcher Brian Dabson to encourage rural regions to take a fresh look at rural economic development starting with well-being.
+This framework heavily informed the Resiliency Chapter in this document, as well as our organization of the SWOT analysis.